PreciousDipe/Unit_Converter/README.md

 3. **Deploy**:
    - I created another Github-hosted ubuntu runner for the deploy job, because in github actions when using github hosted runners, jobs runs on different runners.
-   - I used the needs keyword and the condition that only when the build job is successful the deploy job should run, this ensures that all jobs must pass for the workflow to be sucessful
+   - I used the needs keyword and the condition that only when the build_and_test job is successful the deploy job should run, this ensures that all jobs must pass for the workflow to be sucessful